 Germany has a quite interesting history with Fanta.
-It was created for the German market in the 1940s by Coco-Cola Deutschland.
-During the second world war the US applied a trade embargo to Germany, which meant that the ingredients for Cocoa Cola became difficult.
+Fanta was created for the German market in the 1940s by Coco-Cola Deutschland.
+During the second world war, the US applied a trade embargo on Germany, which meant that the ingredients for Cocoa Cola became difficult.
 So the head of the German Coca-Cola GmBH decided to create a drink that could be produced with just German ingredients. [source Wikipedia]

 The name “Fanta” was derived from the name German word for fantasy: “Fantasie”.
 Today Fanta is available in many countries and flavours.
-This fanta cake is made with “Orange Fanta” flavour.
+This Fanta cake is made with an “Orange Fanta” flavour.

 How to make Fanta Cake